top of page

 But then, other views, …different lived-experiences conflict…

-Years ago, for autism awareness month, I organized an authors panel at an Indigo Book store in Toronto, Canada.
-In-line with the goal of autism awareness campaigns to break down negative stereotypes, I promoted my book Challenging the Myths of Autism and I also invited two fellow authors, both parents of autistic children who had written a book each about their autism parenting journey.
-One was Arthur Fleischmann whose non-speaking autistic daughter Carly learned to type at the age of 10 and then went on to give interviews and lectures about her autistic experience.
+Years ago, for Autism Awareness Month, I organized an author panel at an Indigo bookstore in Toronto, Canada.
+In line with the goal of autism awareness campaigns to break down negative stereotypes, I promoted my book, Challenging the Myths of Autism, and invited two fellow authors, both parents of autistic children who had written books about their autism parenting journeys.
+One was Arthur Fleischmann, whose non-speaking autistic daughter Carly learned to type at the age of 10 and then went on to give interviews and lectures about her autistic experience.

 Speaking through her digital-communication device, Carly once said: